Flaxseeds are yet another food that falls under the category of superfoods. In this post, we highlight the benefits of flax seeds for kids.

 Growing kids can be fussy about food and picky eaters as well.
 The availability of glitzy processed junk food only makes it worse.
 But, don’t lose hope!
-Here are some super effective tips to help you sneak in some much-needed flaxseed in your kid’s diet.
+Here are some exciting recipes that will help you sneak in some much-needed flaxseed in your kid’s healthy snacks.

 - Add a few ground flaxseeds to your kid’s smoothie– he won’t know the difference, and the smoothie will pack a healthy punch.

 - Baking a cake or some cookies?
 Add some flaxseeds into the batter for a nutty and crunchy twist.

 - Add some ground flaxseeds to condimentsiXFood additives that impart flavor and enhance the taste of a dish. and accompaniments such as ketchup, mayo, salsa dip, and mustard to make them healthier.

 - You can also consider including flaxseeds in gravies, soups, and stews, and they’re so versatile that your kid won’t even know the difference.

 An anonymous mother blogger shares how she smartly incorporates flax seeds into her unique Halloween cheese claws recipe to boost their nutritional value, “These Halloween cheese claws include 25g of flaxseed because it gives a mottled appearance to the biscuits and also provides a source of omega 3.
 You can buy ground flaxseed from health food shops, but if you can’t get your hands on some, you can also use extra plain flour instead (i).”

 Steps To Make Flax Eggs For Kids

 Eggs are essential for a child’s growth (4); however, if your child has an egg allergy or you follow a vegan diet, a flax egg can be an alternative to consider including in your child’s meals.